Here are 5 stories of unity in the bible to help you keep the relationship between God and that of man.

 - 5 Stories Of Patience in the Bible- examples of Patience in the Bible

-This group of believers was “all together in one place” and that “all of them were filled with the Holy Spirit” (emphasis mine).
+This group of believers was “all together in one place” and “all of them were filled with the Holy Spirit” (emphasis mine).

 That’s unity – everyone together, unified, on the same page, with the same purpose.